ga-curriculum/dom-events/responding-to-events/README.md

 });
 ```

 We've called this a `commentElement` because that's what it will be - a single comment that is part of our larger comment list.
 It's important to remember that just because we created the element doesn't mean it's visible on the page yet - we haven't told it where to go!
-We should handle that next by selecting the `<ul>` element out of the DOM so that we can add the new comment inside of the list:
+We should handle that next by selecting the `<ul>` element in the DOM so that we can add the new comment inside of the list:

 ```javascript
 const commentListElement = document.querySelector('ul');